sauram/SilentObserverApplication/README.md

 6. Once the user model is created, user authentication phase will be acti

-json file required for firebase access is deleted for security concerns.
+NOTE: Json file required for firebase access is deleted for security concerns.